 pigment (melanin) to try to protect itself, but the damage has already happened and may be permanent.
 The more exposure you

 have to the sun, the more likely you are to develop skin problems later in life.

 part of sunlight is called ultraviolet radiation, or UV rays.
 It is categorized into three types:

 - UVC rays

-the most likely to cause cancer if it reaches skin.
-Fortunately, most of it is absorbed by the ozone layer in our atmosphere.
+rays.
+UVC is the most likely to cause cancer if it reaches skin.
+Fortunately, most of it is absorbed by the ozone layer in

-However, there is concern that a thinning of the ozone layer may be causing more UVC to reach the earth's surface.
+our atmosphere.
+However, there is concern that a thinning of the ozone layer may be causing more UVC to reach the earth's

-there are five basic defenses that you should keep in mind when you go outdoors:
+exposed to sunlight, there are five basic defenses that you should keep in mind when you

 Avoid Peak Hours of Sunlight (UV Index)